david-sling/lower-case-compressor/README.md

 tobase(decimal, base);
 ```

-As the name suggests, these functions can be used to convert a based value to a decimal and vice-versa respectively.
+As the names suggest, these functions can be used to convert a based value to a decimal and vice-versa respectively.

 ###### LAYER 2